ShaunFerris/Coding-Note-Taking/Webdev - React - Props.md

 A _stateless functional component_ is any function you write which accepts props and returns JSX.
 A _stateless component_, on the other hand, is a class that extends `React.Component`, but does not use internal state (covered in the next challenge).
 Finally, a _stateful component_ is a class component that does maintain its own internal state.
 You may see stateful components referred to simply as components or React components.

 A common pattern is to try to minimize statefulness and to create stateless functional components wherever possible.
 This helps contain your state management to a specific area of your application.
 In turn, this improves development and maintenance of your app by making it easier to follow how changes to state affect its behavior.
-Now we can learn about state in more detail: [[Webdev - React - State and Class components]]